zX3no/gonk/README.md

 ## TODO

+- [ ] Database should remeber which songs where in the queue when last opened

 - [ ] Scrolling track title when length exceeds viewable area

-- [ ] Is it settings or options?

 - [ ] Songs do not play while the volume is 0